OneStep-elecTRON/onestep-electron-server/README.md

 # OneStep-elecTRON Server-Side

-[OneStep-elecTRON](https://github.com/OneStep-elecTRON/onestep-electron.github.io) is a free and open-source python and machine learning learning platform for everyone.
+[OneStep-elecTRON](https://github.com/OneStep-elecTRON/onestep-electron.github.io) is a free and open-source machine learning and python, learning platform for everyone.

 ## 🧐 Why OneStep-elecTRON?